Take Action to Oppose HR-3557: The American Broadband Deployment [Digital Prison] Act of 2023

 - Sign this change.org petition to oppose HR-3557, but I recommend not signing up for a change.org account; they repeatedly hit you up for contributions, which go to them, not the creators of the petition.

-Wire America: Please see the joint letter to the U.S. House Energy and Commerce (E&C) Committee from the four national organizations, featured below: NACo, NLC, USCM and NATOA.
+Wire America: See the most recent joint letter to the U.S. House Energy and Commerce (E&C) Committee from the four national organizations, featured below: NACo, NLC, USCM and NATOA.

 July 10, 2023 — HR-3557 Introduction |